allengeer/stockworks/README.md

 # stockworks
 This is a repository that attempts to orchestrate the use of our microservices into a coherent retrieval process.
-This is simply a testing harness to proove out the data flow is correct.
+This is simply a testing harness to prove out the data flow is correct.